paesanilab/MB-Fit/README.md

 Most recent changes at the top

 Version v0.2.3 (Under development, not released.)
+* Updated read_jobs() and JobHandler.read_all_jobs() to also have an overwrite argument which is passed to Database.set_properties().
+* Added the overwrite keyword argument to Database.set_properties() and changed it to have the following behavior: If overwrite is False, then trying to set the energy of a calculation which already has an energy will do nothing but give no error.
+If overwrite is True, doing so will replace the existing energy.
+Previous behavior was to give an error message.
+* Exceptions raised from the Database class due to postgres errors no longer print the context, as this is of no use to a user who does not know how the database works.
 * correlation.dat files produced by execute_fits() now have a header to tell you what is in each column.
 * Fixed a bug where retrieve_best_fit() would think some converged fits failed